 Brenijia is no stranger to taking on leadership roles.
 She assumes parenting responsibilities in her single-parent home for her six younger siblings.
 She has developed so much confidence that now she leads other young girls at Imperial Courts.
 According to probation officer Kimberly McKinney who volunteers in the neighborhood, “They all act as if she is their mother.”

 In June, ETF Portfolio Management offered Brenijia a $500 Investable Benchmark Grant.
-ETF provides this award annually to two young disadvantaged leaders that can help them raise $3 million by the time they graduate college.
+ETF provides this award annually to two young disadvantaged leaders.
 Brenijia felt “shocked, surprised and thankful” when she got the great news.
 Special thanks to Michelle Matich at the Global Unity Foundation for making this possible, and to Kimberly McKinney for immediately nominating Brenijia for this award.

 As an Honor Student, Brenijia hopes to attend Spelman College in Atlanta where she plans to major in psychology and minor in business.
 After graduation, she wants to return to Los Angeles to run her own business – a center at Imperial Courts that will help young girls like herself who grew up with few opportunities or role models.
 She would love to mentor these youth (many are being sex-trafficked) and show them that “they can do something they like.”